antarctica/ops-data-store/README.md

 1. from the source instance, get the [Latest managed datasets backup (GeoPackage)](#identifying-latest-backups)
 2. copy each managed dataset layer [1]
-3. copy any QGIS layer styles manually via the QGIS UI
+3. copy any QGIS layer by dumping the `layer_styles` table from the source DB and restoring in the target environment

 ```
 $ ogr2ogr -f "PostgreSQL" PG:"user=ops-data-store password=[db password] host=[db host] dbname=ops-data-store" [source].gpkg -nln [layer] -overwrite -append